 Properties of business model elements

-The business model defined
+The business model defines

-Hagl and Duane, 2018
+Translated from Hagl and Duane, 2018

 A business model is a simplified but complete representation of how a company works.
-This holistic approach consists of four value-based elements that are interrelated and interdependent (value proposition, value creation, profit formula, value network).
+This holistic approach consists of four value-based elements that are interlinked and interdependent (value proposition, value creation, profit formula, value network).
 The business model can act as a link between technology and strategy, as a source of competitive advantage, or as a communication tool.

 So much for the topic of business models.
 I will look at the basics of business model innovation in a later article.